-An official withdrawal from a course must be completed in the office of the Registrar and is subject to approval of the instructor.
-Withdrawal from college is also initiated in the office of the Registrar and is subject to the requirements of signatures of the Financial Aid Officer, the Business Manager, and the Dean of Students.
-Withdrawal is effective only when the signed withdrawal form is returned by the student to the office of the Registrar.
+An official withdrawal from a course must be completed in the Office of the Registrar and is subject to approval of the instructor.
+Withdrawal from College is also initiated in the Office of the Registrar and is subject to the requirements of signatures of the Financial Aid Officer, Vice President for Business Affairs, and the Dean of Students.
+Withdrawal is effective only when the signed withdrawal form is returned by the student to the Office of the Registrar.
 If, due to an emergency, this process is impossible, the student must file a letter of withdrawal with the Registrar within one week after leaving school.
 The letter must explain the nature of the circumstances.